Brief summary of the project

 - Preferred methods of communicating the messages to intended audiences.

 We used an online survey to gather feedback.
 49 people completed this questionnaire, and 13 people provided their views across two focus groups.

 - Generally, our maternity messages were easy to understand.

 - The messages were often seen to be too complex for women from BME groups.

 - Data collected in the engagement revealed a concern that the language used within the messages may not be accessible to women and families who have English as a second language.

-- There was a belief that women who had English as a second language would benefit from additional support to ensure messages were received and fully understood.
+- Women with English as a second language would benefit from additional support to ensure messages were understood.